Elearnmarkets - Financial Market Learning

 This indicates that there is more buying pressure moving the prices up than down and indicates that the momentum will continue in an uptrend.

-Traders wait for the price to break above the resistance of the consolidation after this pattern is formed to enter into the market.
+Traders wait for the price to break above the resistance of the consolidation after this pattern is formed to enter the market.

 The breakout indicates that the prior uptrend will be continued.